MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### Will I be able to bulk import users from my existing database?

-Yes, you can bulk import existing users to Microsoft community training using our REST APIs.
+Yes, you can bulk import existing users to Community Training using our REST APIs.

 ### Bulk upload users feature doesn't seem to be working?